AutoEZ v. 2

 ♦ Purchase AutoEZ or Download the Free Demo ♦

-The development of AutoEZ was a full-time job for over a year.
-During that time many people assisted with alpha and beta testing, contributed model files, reviewed the documentation, and suggested ideas for improvements.
+During the development of AutoEZ many people assisted with alpha and beta testing, contributed model files, reviewed the documentation, and suggested ideas for improvements.
 In particular I am indebted to:Charles Fontenot, K5UALinks to personal web pages are included above.
 Click to see what these folks were doing when not putting up with my endless excuses of "That's not documented yet" and "I haven't solved that problem yet."

 Bob Hicks, W5TX